tjworks/tapdata-docs-en/docs/introduction/security.md

 # Data Security

 As we embrace cloud services, the safety of our data has become a top priority.
 This concern not only relates to the regulatory compliance of enterprise data services, but more crucially, to the protection of vital business data.
-Recognizing this, Tapdata Cloud was designed with security at its core.
+Recognizing this, Tapdata was designed with security at its core.
 From architectural design, technical implementation, and operational procedures, strict safeguards have been put in place, ensuring a safe and secure user experience.

 ## Reliable Infrastructure